• Skip to primary navigation

 • Great command of written English

-Written English is different than the spoken English language; just because someone speaks, it does not mean they can write it.
+Written English is different from spoken English; just because someone speaks, it does not mean they can write it.
 Proofreaders must have a command of spelling, grammar, and punctuation, as well as the rules and best practices surrounding formatting and style.

 • Strong attention to detail